FractalVoyager/FractalVoyager/README.md

 what to do to fix styling:

-- terminal DONE
-  - minimize option DONE
-  - set a max height DONE
-- make it so viewer container is the width of the calcuated width of the pixle area DONE
-  - then make it so the controls take the rest of the possible width DONE
-- on terminal resize (or screen resize)... update sizes of cans DONE
-- shrink text boxes horizontally DONE
-- fix error that everything fails if screen is a square "or less" canvcomponent line 54 DONE
-- when extra horizontal space... either max options longer, or keep download button to the left DONE
-- when height of options will overflow screen size.... popup modals SORTA DONE, just need to amke the buttons actualyl do things
-- for the width... when the min width is reached, they start pushing up the viewer, at this point, make pop up modals so viewer never gets pushed up DONE

 # bug fixes

 refer to SYE final paper section 6 for further explanations (p.
 55)